Behavioral Health Services

-Most AHCCCS members receive all behavioral health services through their chosen ACC plan instead of from a RBHA.
+Most AHCCCS members receive all behavioral health services through their chosen AHCCCS Complete Care plan.

 Services include but are not limited to:

 - Mental health counseling

 - Opioid Use Disorder Treatment

 Effective October 1, 2022, the AHCCCS Complete Care Regional Behavioral Health Agreements (ACC-RBHAs) and Tribal Regional Behavioral Health Authorities (TRBHAs) serve:

 - Individuals determined to have a Serious Mental Illness (SMI).

 - Serious Emotional Disturbance (SED) Eligibility Determination FAQs

 - Serious Mental Illness (SMI) Eligibility Determination FAQs